 Standard Work only becomes a noun if we ignore it.
 When you talk about a document that represents Standard Work as the operator is doing it—it’s typically drafted by a manufacturing engineer, or someone not in the value stream.
 These kind of documents usually include a lot of technical jargon and other over-explanations that don’t actually represent what the operator is doing.

 Because those documents aren’t actually reflecting the operator’s workflow, I don’t believe that operators are regularly checking them.
 These documents might get attended to a bit, but they end up in a folder.
 Those folders get dusty.

 Now the Standard Work has become a noun, and is for all intensive purposes, useless.
 It’s become a burden rather than as asset.
 This means that we’ve used time and resources to create Standard Work that isn’t being engaged with; in other words, waste.

-We wrote a recent post about your analogy for Standard Work as the GPS for processes, can you explain in your own words how Standard Work fits into this analogy?
+We wrote a recent post about your analogy for Standard Work as the GPS for processes, can you explain in your own words how Standard Work fits this analogy?